CurvSurf/FindSurface/Readme.md

 FindSurface produces the following information as the outputs of its algorithm:

-- **RMS error**: the root-mean-squared error in the distances between inlier points
+- **RMS error** means the *posteriori* root-mean-squared error between the inlier points and the sought surface.
 - **Feature Type**: the geometric type of the detected surface (plane, sphere, cylinder, cone, torus)
 - **Sizes and positions** corresponding to the type:
   - The coordinates of **four corner** points of a plane (named as lower left, lower right, upper left, upper right).